 The he giant moray (Gymnothorax javanicus) is the largest moray eel in terms of mass.
 An adult has a formidable set of rear facing teeth to go with its proportionally large mouth.
+As can be seen in the images, not only do they have teeth around the jaw, they have extra teeth on the roof of the mouth.
+These assist in grabbing prey and preventing it from escaping.

 As the name suggests, it is a large eel, reaching up to 3 m in length and 30 kg in weight.
 Its serpentine shape body has a brownish body color.
 The neck behind the head is thickened and particularly with the giant moray, once it reaches its maximum length it tends to thicken more around the neck.
 The head of the moray eel is large with small eyes located forward.
 Giant moray eels have a second set of jaws known as pharyngeal jaws in their throat which may partially account for their thickened neck.